 We encourage all majors to write a thesis.
 During your senior year, you will register in the FALL for the Senior Seminar (ROSP 53000), conducted in the target language, and during this time you will choose your thesis topic and begin to develop the thesis.
-In the spring semester, you will register for the independent study course designated as senior thesis (1.0 credit hours) in order to complete your thesis under the direction of your supervising professor
+In the spring semester, you will register for the independent study course designated as senior thesis in order to complete your thesis under the direction of your supervising professor.
+The senior thesis is completed in addition to the 10 courses totaling at least 30 credits for the major.